-Knowing Your Rights With Debt Collectors
+Knowing Your Rights

 What to Do If a Debt Collector Violates the FDCPA

-- File a complaint with the Consumer Financial Protection Bureau against the collector.
-The CFPB can investigate your complaint and and other complaints against that collector and penalize them for breaking the law.
+The Consumer Financial Protection Bureau (CFPB) is an independent government agency responsible for enforcing laws to protects consumer rights in the financial industry.
+Once you've sent a complaint, the CFPB can investigate your complaint and other complaints against that collector and penalize them for breaking the law.
 In some cases, consumers may be entitled to a partial refund of fees paid to a debt collector who has violated the FDPCA.